jbiatek/BSGRulebook/rulebook.md

 <div class="pegasus" markdown="1">

 If Helena Cain uses "Blind Jump" while a "Mission Specialist" is assigned, ignore the "Mission Specialist" instructions for that jump, leaving it in place for later.
-Draw 2 civilian ships and destroy them [according to the normal rules for "drawing and destroying"](#drawing-and-destroying).
+Always follow [the normal rules for "drawing and destroying" civilian ships](#drawing-and-destroying).

 When "Kat" uses her "Hot Shot" ability, there is no die roll, so cards that affect die rolls cannot be used.
 An attack on a basestar with structural damage does not get +2 with "Hot Shot" for the same reason.
 She also cannot defeat Scar with a "Hot Shot", because he can only be destroyed by a die roll.